/

 Here’s a look at some of the ways you can benefit from using a project timeline:

-But this is only possible when you're using the right tools.
-Buzzfeed knows this all too well.
-In any given month, it publishes between 100 and 200 video projects.
-So it needed a way to manage it all using software—particularly, a resource management tool that could handle its large workload.
+Of course, all of the above is only possible when you’re using the right tools.
+The Buzzfeed team knows this all too well: In any given month, they used to publish between 100 and 200 video projects.
+So they needed a way to manage it all using software—particularly, a resource management tool that could handle large workloads and intense timelines.

-The solution: adopting Float as its resource management software.
+The solution: adopting Float as their go-to resource management software.

 “We needed a resourcing software that could handle our workload, without outages and lag time, and that could make updates in real time,” says Richard Klopfenstein, post-production engineer at Buzzfeed.

 It took only a week to begin using it and a month to transition fully.
-Now, Buzzfeed uses Float daily to manage its projects.
+Now, Buzzfeed uses Float daily to manage their projects.

 </tip>